-International Egg and Poultry Review: Venezuela20 October 2011
+International Egg and Poultry Review: Venezuela22 October 2009

-VENEZUELA - This is a weekly report by the USDA's Agricultural Marketing Service (AMS), looking at international developments concerning the poultry industry.
-This week's review focuses on the poultry meat industry in Venezuela.
+VENEZUELA - By the USDA's Agricultural Marketing Service (AMS).
+This is a weekly report looking at international developments concerning the poultry industry.
+This week's report focuses on the Venezuelan poultry situation.

 ThePoultrySite News Desk